stefanSchinkel/nodenews/README.md

 nodeNews
 ========

-A tiny web-app trying to make
+Tiny web-app trying to get

 - nginx
-- nodejs (running express 4.x)
+- node
+- express.js
 - redisDB
 - and jQuery/TinyMCE

-work together in a simple "webApp" that provides a simple news feed.
+to work together to provide a news feed.